nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 3a.
 The given index is invalid

 > 3a1.
-System shows an error message
+System shows an error message<br />
   Use case resumes at step 2

 #### Use case: Launch application using shortcut
-Use case ID: UC23 Launch application using shortcut
+Use case ID: UC23 Launch application using shortcut<br />
-Actor: User
+Actor: User<br />
-Precondition: User has booted up his computer
+Precondition: User has booted up his computer<br />

 **MSS**

-1. User inputs the shortcut to launch the application.
+1. User inputs the shortcut to launch the application
-2. Operating System launch System.
+2. Operating System launch System<br />
-Use case ends.
+Use case ends

 **Extensions**

 1a.
 The input is invalid

-> Use case ends.
+> Use case ends

 2a.
 System is already running

-> Use case ends.
+> Use case ends

 #### Use case: PDF to printable format
-Use case ID: UC24 PDF to printable format
+Use case ID: UC24 PDF to printable format<br />
-Actor: User
+Actor: User<br />
-Precondition: User has opened the application
+Precondition: User has opened the application<br />

 **MSS**

-1. User request to print schedule for datetime range.
+1. User request to print schedule for datetime range
-2. System generates printable format.
+2. System generates printable format<br />
+Use case ends

 **Extensions**

 1a.
 The given date time range is invalid.

-> Use case ends.
+> Use case ends

 ## Appendix C : Non Functional Requirements